This website has been established

 The website is dedicated to the de Havilland engineers who created the Tiger Moth and to the pilots who learned to fly on them

-and went on to distinguished wartime and post-war flying careers.
+many of whom went on to distinguished wartime and post-war flying careers while others perished either in training accidents or combat.

 If anyone can add to the information presented on this website, please make contact.